 - There may be Hop on Hop off bus tours/tourist buses available, however, check this information with a tourist information office.

-- Check out the best Vigo hotels and accommodation
+- Check out Vigo rent-a-car deals

 1. Mercado da Pedra

 This amazing seafood market is one of the most authentic places in Vigo, located less than a 10-minute walk from Vigo port.
 It is tucked in Rúa Teófilo Llorente alley filled with seafood restaurants where you can taste freshly shucked oysters and buy souvenirs.

 The street itself is a bit inclined so passengers with walking difficulties or wheelchair users may find it challenging to handle.
 In that case, I suggest you access Mercado da Pedra from La Laxe shopping mall’s top floor via the pedestrian bridge mentioned above.
 Also, keep in mind that this seafood market is a very touristy place and prices here may be slightly more expensive than in other places in Vigo.
 The food is delicious, though, and the overall experience is well worth it!